-The watchOS 2 software update allows users to extend the screen awake time of their Apple Watch from the hard-coded fifteen seconds imposed by the original Apple Watch software to the optional 70 seconds with watchOS 2.
+The watchOS 2 software update brought the ability for users to extend the screen awake time of their Apple Watch from the hard-coded fifteen seconds imposed by the original Apple Watch software to the optional 70 seconds.

 Power users who glance at their wearable gizmo dozens, if not hundreds times per day, should use this new option sparingly as the nearly sixfold increase in screen awake time draws more juice compared to the previous, rather aggressive 15-second limit.

 How to set Apple Watch to stay awake for 70 seconds

 Step 1: Launch Settings from the Home screen of your Apple Watch, or ask Siri to ‘open Settings’ for you.

 Step 2: Navigate to the General → Wake Screen section.